xy-241/CS-Notes/content/Computer Organisation/Processor/Register.md

 - For modern computers, it is the [[Register]] that indicates the [[Virtual Memory#Virtual Address]] of the next [[Instruction]] to be **executed** for the current [[Process (进程)]]

+### Control & Status Registers (CSRs)
+- There are multiple such registers in the [[CPU]], the main purpose is storing information about the current state of the processor or device
+- CSRs are typically used to control various aspects of the processor's operation, such as interrupt handling, memory management, and power management etc

+## Stack Registers
+---
 ### Stack Pointer
 - A [[Register]] that holds the [[Memory Address]] of the top of the [[Address Space#Stack Segment]] in the current **execution context**.
 Here is the [[stack_segment.png|Diagram]]